Post-processing realisations into decision metrics

 Local accuracy vs decision accuracy

 A subtle point: PER-LOCATION quantiles (P10 map, P90 map) are LOCAL estimates.
 They are NOT the same as the GLOBAL P10 reserves.
-Computing global P10:
+Computing the global P10 reserve (the optimistic high case, exceeded only 10% of the time):

 - For each realisation, compute the total tonnage above cutoff.